Here are 3 FAST ideas for teaching multi-digit multiplication. These interventions are easy and quick for busy teachers.

 2. Let’s work on multiplication fact fluency.

-Students simply start the timer and proceed to place the answer cards on top of the corresponding fact.
+Students simply start the timer and place the answer cards on top of the corresponding fact.
 The top portion of the Practice Mat lists the facts in order.
 The bottom half shows the facts all mixed up.

 You can allow partners to use a multiplication chart to check each other’s answers.